We are going to quickly talk about the basics of QR codes and then outline 6 way to use QR codes that hopefully will give you some new ideas.

 Here are 6 ways to use them.
 Some of these aren’t original (we stole them), some are.

-1) Direct your QR code to a phone number, specifically a tracking phone number
+1) Direct your QR codes to a phone number, specifically a tracking phone number

 Many companies direct QR codes to phone numbers.
 But far fewer direct them to a tracking numbers.
 What’s the difference?
 Well, a tracking number allows you to see how many people actually call your number from your QR code.
 It basically tells you if your QR code is working or is an utter, complete and total dumpster fire failure.

 To do this, you simply get a tracking number and input the tracking number on one of the websites (listed above) where you generate your QR code.